aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 }
 ```

-You can also safely remove the `openWeb3Modal` function we have had previously with just a placeholder alert in-there.
+You can also safely remove the `openWeb3Modal` function we have had previously with just a placeholder alert in there.

-If you will go into your App now, you will be able to see the WalletConnect popup appearing after you click 'Skip' button in the AuroraPass widget:
+If you go into your App now, you will be able to see the WalletConnect popup appearing after you click 'Skip' button in the AuroraPass widget:

 ![wc_default_modal](/img/wc_default_modal.png)